-Here's a list of organizations and resources we appreciate and recommend:
+Here's a list of creative resources we appreciate and recommend:

 The Field provides access to opportunities, resources, funding, advice and information to artists and culture workers with an intentional focus on those who experience barriers to advancement based on race, cultural identity, ability, sexual orientation, or other identities.

 Fractured Atlas empowers artists, arts organizations, and other cultural sector stakeholders by eliminating practical barriers to artistic expression.
 Use their tools to raise money, manage risk, build an audience, find space, collaborate intentionally, and learn business skills.